What’s in This Article

 February still has winter’s bite, but the city starts to inch toward spring.
 Daytime highs are often around 9°C, and nights sit near 3°C. Cold snaps can bring sharp winds through the streets.

-Rain stays frequent, often as drizzle or light showers.
-Some mornings can be foggy too.
+Rain comes often, as drizzle or light showers.
+Some mornings turn foggy too.
 Days get a little longer, but it still feels wintry most of the time.

 March: Signs of Spring